 Once your company is growing faster and you are hiring more employees at once, you need to set up a larger process with several components:

 A digital component where you provide knowledge about the company and its vision and the product or service via (interactive) videos.
 Make sure not to make this too specific, as you want to use this component for at least a couple of years.
 Do also insert quizzes and some storyline exercises where the new hires have to make decisions in order to make the story go on.
 This is immensely effective when creating product awareness, which is possible with interactive videos.
-If you want an example of interactive features you could should check out: our article about gamification in interactive video, an interactive VR experience with the most interesting man alive, or an interactive museum experience of the 9/11 Memorial Museum.
+If you want an example of interactive features you could check out: our article about gamification in interactive video, an interactive VR experience with the most interesting man alive, or an interactive museum experience of the 9/11 Memorial Museum.

 If your company has a clear vision and strong principles about, for example, environmental or social issues, you can use this in that video.
 For example, you can let your new hires choose between a big sale at the cost of your company’s principles or principles over a big sale.
 That way you can make them more aware of the way your company works and the kind of choices that are expected;

 Group sessions where the new hires can get to know each other.
 Be sure to involve a few experienced colleagues to show them around.
-During these sessions, you can introduce them with the product, let them do sales pitches and, this is really important, let them think about improvements for the product or company.
+During these sessions, you can introduce them to the product, let them do sales pitches and, this is really important, let them think about improvements for the product or company.
 They often bring fresh ideas that are worth considering.
 If you have the budget, give them a few days for it.
 They’ll have fun, love your company and become dedicated to it and stick around longer;

 A helping hand